Colorado’s Quantum Metric raises $25 million for software that catches costly UX errors

 Quantum Metric, an enterprise SaaS startup that helps companies calculate how much revenue is lost from bad website design, today announced a $25 million round of venture capital financing, led by Insight Venture Partners.

-Launched in 2015 and headquartered in Monument, Colorado, Quantum Metric had raised just $1 million in seed funding from Bain Capital prior to today’s announcement.
+Launched in 2015 and headquartered in Colorado Springs, Quantum Metric had raised just $1 million in seed funding from Bain Capital prior to today’s announcement.

 CEO and founder Mario Ciabarra told VentureBeat in a phone interview that the company has been “cash flow neutral” up to this point, primarily subsisting on its own revenue and some $1 million of Ciabarra’s own money that he invested into the company at its inception (Ciabarra was previously the founder and CEO of a company called Intelliborn).